Anita Ortiz, CLASS OF 2017

 Although she felt it was a long shot, Ortiz was undeterred, and she eventually wound up at Paramount Pictures, where she landed an entry-level role in the international television marketing.
-Now, nearly twenty years later, Ortiz is not only committed to advancing diversity and inclusion, but she also loves being part of such a creative industry.
+Now, nearly twenty years later, Ortiz is not only committed to advancing diversity and inclusion, but she finds personal fulfillment being part of such a creative industry.

-“While the entertainment business is nowhere near as glamorous as it may appear, I am grateful for the countless experiences I have had because of it,” she says.
-“Nothing beats a good story, and I’m proud to be part of an industry where compelling storytelling reigns.”
+“While the entertainment business is nowhere near as glamorous as it may appear from the outside, I am grateful for the countless experiences I have had because of it,” she says.
+“Nothing beats a good story and I’m proud to be part of an industry where compelling storytelling reigns.”

 Outside of her work with Viacom, Anita Ortiz is involved in many charitable organizations.

 “First and foremost, as the daughter of a cancer survivor, I am deeply committed to organizations like Stand Up to Cancer and the Ovarian Cancer Research Fund Alliance that are working towards a cure, as well as Cancer Support Community that offers invaluable resources to families impacted by the disease,” she says.

 Additionally she is an ardent champion of the Posse Foundation, which helps develop young leaders and helps them gain access to higher education opportunities.
 In essence, the foundation identifies public high school students with extraordinary academic and leadership potential who may be overlooked by traditional college selection processes.

 “I have yet to meet a Posse Scholar who has not impressed me,” Ortiz says.
 “Even though I had an amazing experience at Princeton, I sometimes wonder how different it might have been if I had the strength of an organization like Posse behind me.
 I can’t lavish enough praise on them.”